How to Cover Acne with Makeup: Our 10 Best Foundation Tips

 Cover Open Pimples

 If you have any open pimples that might leak or become irritated, consider using a daytime pimple patch.
-These patches are designed to protect your skin, absorb excess fluid, and create a thin smooth surface for makeup application.
+These patches are designed to protect your skin, absorb excess fluid, and create a thin, smooth surface for makeup application.
 You can apply makeup over the patch to partially conceal the blemish while also keeping it protected and promoting faster healing.
-For a special event you can also try using a liquid bandage to seal off and protect the pimple first before applying makeup
+For a special event, you can also try using a liquid bandage to seal off and protect the pimple first before applying makeup

 Prep Your Skin with Moisturizer or Primer

 Before applying any makeup, always start with a gentle, non-comedogenic moisturizer to create a smooth, hydrated base.
 This helps your foundation apply more evenly and can reduce the appearance of dry patches.
-If you have trouble with your foundation lasting all day or if you have texture from acne scars that you want to soften, you can try a using a primer to create a more even surface for the foundation cling to.
+If you have trouble with your foundation lasting all day or if you have texture from acne scars that you want to soften, you can try using a primer to create a more even surface for the foundation to cling to.

 Don’t Depend on the SPF in Foundation